Publishers need to know their readers to survive in digital era

 One tool publishers have started using is “social reading”, which refers to reading-focused social networking sites such as Goodreads, recently acquired by Amazon.

-Goodreads has 20 million members, providing Amazon and connected publishers access to users’ personal information, their reading habits, favorite authors and reviews.
+Goodreads has 20 million members, providing Amazon and connected publishers access to users’ personal information, their reading habits, favourite authors and reviews.

 Random House has introduced its own reader’s circle with Scribd, a document-hosting site with around 80 million users.